 Here are some other smart-eating reminders:

 - Look closely at your sources of protein.
-Most nutritionists suggest fish and chicken, walnuts and other nuts, and beans and tofu.
+Most nutritionists suggest fish and chicken, walnuts and other nuts, and beans.

 - Go for complex carbs, such as multigrain foods, instead of the empty calories you get from white bread or rice.
 Schwartz also suggests blueberries and other berries, dark chocolate, organic vegetables, and fruits.

 - Keep ratio right between omega-3 fatty acids (from fish oil and flaxseed oil) and omega-6 fatty acids (typically from vegetable oils).
-"You should have more omega-3 than omega-6," says Suzy Cohen, R.Ph., author of The 24-Hour Pharmacist (Collins, 2007).
+"You should have more omega-3 than omega-6," says Suzy Cohen, R.Ph., author of The 24-Hour Pharmacist (Collins).
 "Too much omega-6 and you'll have inflammation in the body."
-Walnuts, almonds, wild-caught cold-water seafood, or free-range meats are key sources for omega-3s, says Schwartz.
+Walnuts, almonds, and wild-caught cold-water seafood are key sources for omega-3s, says Schwartz.

 - Drink a cup of liquid greens every day to get the full dosage of vitamins normally found in several servings of fruits and vegetables, along with chlorophyll, which neutralizes acids in the body.
 If mixing your own is too much trouble, Cohen recommends looking for various powdered blends (without artificial sweeteners) to find one that tastes agreeable.

 - Eat chocolate.
 According to a study published in the journal Appetite, chocolate can elevate your mood and give you an energy boost.
 Too much, however, can add excess calories and sugar to the diet.
 A little-two typical squares of dark chocolate (also a source of antioxidants) or one truffle-can provide a needed boost to flagging energy.